RenuSri2/EduMap/README.md

 ## 🐛 Troubleshooting

-### Google Sign-In Not Working
-- Check if you added correct Client ID
-- Verify you're running on local server (not file://)
-- Check browser console for errors

 ### Roadmap Not Generating
 - Open browser console (F12)
 - Check for JavaScript errors
 - Verify careers.json is loading
 - Try with Firefox for better local file support

-### Images Not Showing
-- Verify images folder has all 3 SVG files
-- Check file paths are correct
-- Try hard refresh (Ctrl+F5)

 ## 📱 Mobile Experience